Wild rice pilaf is a delicious and flavorful rice dish with fresh veggies. The perfect side dish for chicken, salmon, or

 - Stir until the onions are translucent and the carrots and celery are softer (not too soft).
 They'll continue to cook in the broth so you don't want them too soft or they'll be mushy!

-- Add in your rice and stir until the white grains are vibrant in color.
+- Add in your rice and stir until the white grains clear in color.

 - Pour in the broth and add salt and pepper to taste.
 Bring to a boil.